-We believe that our existing cash and cash equivalents as of June 30, 2014 will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months, without giving effect to any potential milestone payments we may receive under our agreement with Pfizer.
+We believe that our existing cash and cash equivalents as of September 30, 2014 will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months, without giving effect to any potential milestone payments we may receive under our agreement with Pfizer.
 However, we will need to obtain substantial additional funding in connection with our continuing operations.
 Our future capital requirements will depend on many factors, including:

-- our agreement with Pfizer remaining in effect and our ability to achieve milestones under this and any other license or collaboration agreement that we may enter into in the future, including the remaining \$20.0 million milestone payment upon dosing the first patient in a Phase 3 clinical trial; - the progress and results of the Phase 3 clinical trial of rivipansel that we expect Pfizer to commence in the second half of 2014, pending approval through Pfizer's governance process; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other drug candidates, including our planned Phase 1/2 clinical trials of GMI-1271; - the number and development requirements of other drug candidates that we may pursue; - the costs, timing and outcome of regulatory review of our drug candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our drug candidates other than rivipansel for which we receive marketing approval; - any royalties we receive from Pfizer with respect to sales of rivipansel, if it receives marketing approval; - the revenue, if any, received from commercial sales of our drug candidates other than rivipansel for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other drug candidates and technologies.
+- our agreement with Pfizer remaining in effect and our ability to achieve milestones under this and any other license or collaboration agreement that we may enter into in the future, including the remaining \$20.0 million milestone payment upon dosing the first patient in a Phase 3 clinical trial, the timing of which may be delayed significantly beyond our original expectations; - the ability of Pfizer to identify the specific cause of and associated remedy for the manufacturing development issue impacting formulated drug supply for rivipansel which has delayed the commencement of the Phase 3 clinical trial; - the progress and results of the Phase 3 clinical trial of rivipansel, if and when commenced; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other drug candidates, including our planned Phase 1/2 clinical trials of GMI-1271; - the number and development requirements of other drug candidates that we may pursue; - the costs, timing and outcome of regulatory review of our drug candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our drug candidates other than rivipansel for which we receive marketing approval; - any royalties we receive from Pfizer with respect to sales of rivipansel, if it receives marketing approval; - the revenue, if any, received from commercial sales of our drug candidates other than rivipansel for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other drug candidates and technologies.